lumpy darkness

 • Notepad.
 I have a small, pocket-sized note book for all my random thoughts, observation notes, on-the-spot lists.
 Also handy for sketching at the eyepiece.

-• Now I also bring some (custom) large format log sheets.
+• Log sheets.
+I have used (custom) large format log sheets.
 These remind me of data to collect or note.
 And they offer a large, clear space for sketching.

 • Pencils.
 They work in all temperatures.
 And for when you run out of ink.
+It's what the cosmonauts use.
 Necessary for sketching.
 Different softnesses.

-• Eraser, rubber, and rubbing stump, for blending.
+• Sketching tools.
+Eraser (rubber), rubber, and rubbing stump, for blending.
+Eraser shield, tortillons, eraser (plastic), charcoal sticks, for sketching.

 • Lanyard with clip or loop.
 To hold pen around your neck, so you always know where it is.